Exploring Caregiving Work Settings: Independent vs. Agency, Registry, Hospital, and Nursing Home

 Disclaimer

 The information provided in this course is for educational purposes only and should not be construed as legal, financial, or professional advice.
 While every effort has been made to ensure accuracy, the content is not guaranteed to be free from errors or omissions.
-Participants are encouraged to consult with a qualified professional for specific advice related to their individual circumstances.
+Participants are encouraged to consult with a qualified professional for specific advice related to their circumstances.
 The creators and presenters of this course disclaim any liability for decisions made based on the information provided.